livingcomputermuseum/Darkstar/D/readme.txt

 If you wish to make use of the emulated Star's Ethernet interface, you will need to have WinPCAP installed (on Windows) or libpcap (on the Unix of your choice).
 WinPCAP can be downloaded from http://www.winpcap.org/.
+Using the Ethernet interface allows to access services on the network through the protocols supported by the guest operating system running in Darkstar.
+These can be TCP/IP based services like an FTP server or XNS (Xerox Network System) services.
+Real Xerox XNS server installations are rather seldom today, so using an XNS emulation like Dodo (see https://github.com/devhawala/dodo for setup and configuration details) may be an alternative for building up a virtual Xerox machines network.
-If only Dodo emulated XNS services are to be accessed from Darkstar, a direct connection to the Dodo NetHub can be configured instead of using a real network.
+If only Dodo emulated XNS services are to be accessed from Darkstar, a direct connection to the Dodo NetHub can be configured instead of using a pcap device for accessing a real network.

 3.0 Getting Started